joseRamirez98/TheAntGame/README.md

 # TheAntGame
 This assignment is a semester long project for Dr. Gordon's CSC 133 class (Object-Oriented Computer Graphics Programming) at Sacramento State University.

+NOTE: A3 is still a work in progress.

 ## Requirements To Run
 This project is being completed using CodeNameOne, an open-source cross-platform framework aiming to provide write once, run anywhere code for various mobile and desktop operating systems, along with the Eclipse IDE.